 Thomas Wildey and Amelia Charity Ellis

 In England Thomas followed the trade of shoemaker but was unable to make a sufficient living at it.
 When he was examined by the Justices of the Peace in St. Giles in Camberwell, Surrey in 1829 he stated that at the age of 14 years (c.
 1819) he had been apprenticed for seven years to a shoemaker, Mr. Hoad, in Faversham, Kent where he was born.
-[2] (This is presumably the Thomas Hoad, shoemaker, whose numerous children were baptised at St. Mary's church in that town.)
-[4] He served only six years of that apprenticeship, continuing to live at home with his father during that time.
-[5] At some point he moved to Camberwell, Surrey where he pursued the trade of shoemaker, given as his occupation in the baptismal record for his son Edward.
-[6] Unable to support even his small family of wife and child, he became a burden on the parish.
+[6] (This is presumably the Thomas Hoad, shoemaker, whose numerous children were baptised at St. Mary's church in that town.)
+[7] He served only six years of that apprenticeship, continuing to live at home with his father during that time.
+[8] At some point he moved to Camberwell, Surrey where he pursued the trade of shoemaker, given as his occupation in the baptismal record for his son Edward.
+[9] Unable to support even his small family of wife and child, he became a burden on the parish.
 After being examined before two Justices of the Peace in Surrey at the request of the churchwardens and overseers of the poor in the parish of St. Giles, he and his family were judged to be the responsibility of the parish of Faversham and on 31 December 1829 were ordered to return there.
-On 4 January 1830 the Wildeys were turned over to the Overseer of the Poor in Faversham.
-[7]
+On 4 January 1830 the Wildeys were turned over to the Overseer of the Poor in Thomas's home parish of Faversham.
+[10]

-Like many immigrants to Canada, the Wildeys did not stay long.
-By 1840 they were living in Boonville, Oneida Co.
+The Wildeys were still in Faversham on 9 September 1831 when their daughter Harriet was baptized at St. Mary's Church.
+[11] Two years later, however, their daughter Amelia was born in Canada c.
+1833.[12]
+By 1840 they were living in Boonville, Oneida County.
 NY.
 One individual in the household was working in "manufacturing and trade", suggesting that Thomas was continuing to follow the trade of shoemaker.
-[10]
+[13]

 Thomas Wildey and Amelia Charity Ellis had the following children: